Christmas

 “I’m afraid the moral of that is ‘back-up’, Mickey,”

-he said, not unsympathetically, although it was news to him that Mickey
+The Doctor said, not unsympathetically, although it was news to him that

-still cared enough for HIS Rose to keep pictures of her in his computer.
+Mickey still cared enough for HIS Rose to keep pictures of her in his

-He was about to say something else when the shop door opened again and
+computer.
+He was about to say something else when the shop door opened

-a man came in carrying another computer tower.
-Gary was still busy in
+again and a man came in carrying another computer tower.
+Gary was still

-the back where he kept his inventory, so The Doctor lined it up on the
+busy in the back where he kept his inventory, so The Doctor lined it up

-counter next to Mickey’s and opened it up.
-The damage was identical.
+on the counter next to Mickey’s and opened it up.
+The damage was

-When two more people struggled into the shop he began to suspect a definite
+identical.
+When two more people struggled into the shop he began to suspect

-link.
-By the time Gary emerged with a large box there were a dozen customers,
+a definite link.
+By the time Gary emerged with a large box there were

-none of whom he would be able to help.
-Not one single component inside
+a dozen customers, none of whom he would be able to help.
+Not one single

 “Do you want a lift?”
 Mickey asked them as they emerged from